Coronavirus FAQs: Is It Safe To Dine Indoors — Or Outdoors?

 When we asked our sources if they planned to dine inside a restaurant at any time, both answered: not in the near future.
 They do feel more comfortable with outdoor dining — although they both said they're putting it off for now because of fears of transmission.

-Some airlines like American are now fully booking their flights instead of keeping middle rows vacant.
+Some airlines like American are now fully booking their flights instead of keeping middle seats vacant.
 In that situation, how much riskier is flying?
 And are there any precautions you can take if you need to fly and cannot find an airline that's underbooking to help prevent disease transmission?

 According to Karan, of Harvard, the move not to underbook flights represents a "mistake from a public health perspective."
 More people in a limited space for prolonged periods raises the risk of infection.